 What to expect on a St. Pete Beach fishing charter

 A typical St. Pete Beach charter will be 4, 6, or 8 hours long and we will depart from Gulfport Municipal Marina.
-We will make multiple stops along the way fishing different locations in the Tampa Bay area.
+We will make multiple stops along the way fishing different locations near St. Pete Beach and in the Tampa Bay.
 Areas we will fish are grass flats, ledges, oyster bars, mangroves, beaches, docks, bridges, reefs, and more.
-We will always be within eyesight of land and will mainly be fishing inshore waters so if you will never have to worry about getting sea sick
+We will always be within eyesight of land and will mainly be fishing inshore waters of St. Pete Beach so if you will never have to worry about getting sea sick

-Target species will vary based on time of year but common species we catch are snook, tarpon, redfish, trout, flounder, sheepshead, cobia, mackerel, snapper, tripletail, grouper, pompano, jack crevalle,plus many more species.
+Target species will vary based on time of year but common species we catch in St. Pete Beach are snook, tarpon, redfish, trout, flounder, sheepshead, cobia, mackerel, snapper, tripletail, grouper, pompano, jack crevalle, plus many more species.
 Follow us on Facebook or Instagram to see what we are catching currently

 -Live bait will always be provided unless you would like to focus on artificial techniques (please let me know in advance if you would rather use artificial baits).

--Live bait will typically consist of pinfish, shrimp, crabs, and pilchards
+-Live bait will typically consist of pilchards/greenbacks, pinfish, shrimp, crabs.

 -All fishing tackle will be provided at no additional cost.

 -Tackle will typically consist of spinning rods with live bait set-ups.